XuexunNg/RateChecker/README.md

 ## Running RateChecker

+* Download the release build from here https://github.com/XuexunNg/RatesChecker/releases

+* Unzip folder

-Open powershell and navigate to the RateChecker folder.
+* Open powershell and navigate to the RateChecker folder.

 ### Get rates between a certain period
 Enter the following command.
 The date format is in MMM-yyyy (i.e Jan-2018). -f is the from Date and -t is the to Date